 And in times like these, your brain is not nice to you.
 I was plagued with troubling questions.
 Why did nobody want me?
 Was it my fault?
 Was I doing something to drive these people away?
 If so, what?
 What was wrong with me?
 Would my mom ever come get me?
 How could I go to yet another school?
 How could I start over yet again?

 That was when my ticks started.
-The mental and emotional strain had caused me to develop turrets syndrome.
+The mental and emotional strain had caused me to develop Tourette syndrome.
 I would twitch, or shake, or bend my neck oddly until my muscles would ache from the strain of it.
-I would sometimes go into the bathroom, overcome by the need to twist and contort my head, and would stand there in front of the mirror, watching myself literally turn in circles, unable to stop it, and realizing that I was broken.
+I would sometimes go into the bathroom, overcome by the need to twist and contort my head.
+I would stand there in front of the mirror, watching myself literally turn in circles, unable to stop, and realize that I was broken.

 It was another thing people would make fun of, and it would be with me forever.

 For months, I would spend most nights lying in my bed until my brothers were asleep.
 I would then turn over and sob into my pillow, begging for God to bring me back my mom.